LucasShi1101/LucasShi1101.github.io/_pages/about.md

 Ultimately, I hope to contribute to the development of AI systems that are more transparent, controllable, and trustworthy 🔍🤝.
 This includes not only improving interpretability and safety, but also enabling richer and more reliable creative and reasoning capabilities in next-generation generative models.

-Thank you for visiting my website—feel free to reach out🤝!
+Thank you for visiting my website 😊!